 Pig farm anaerobic digestion has been in the technical news his summer and autumn.
-In this article we have rounded up some of the recent articles posted on the subject, which show just how global the subject of pig farm anaerobic digestion has become.
-It is our view that, while most on-farm biogas plants built to date have focused on using, maize, dairy wastes, and especially manure, as their source of feedstock, amny other waste feedstocks remain under represented.
+In this article, we have rounded up some of the recent articles posted on the subject, which show just how global the subject of pig farm anaerobic digestion has become.
+It is our view that, while most on-farm biogas plants built to date have focused on using, maize, dairy wastes, and especially manure, as their source of feedstock, many other waste feedstocks remain underrepresented.

 AgSTAR Encourages Pig Farm Anaerobic Digestion

 AgSTAR, the biogas recovery division of the U.S. EPA, noted that [ pig ] hog farms have a great potential to benefit from anaerobic digestion.

 Anaerobic digestion is an important technology across a wide range of industries.
 Meat producers [ and piggeries ] in particular are increasingly adopting it because it helps operations both dispose of waste and become more energy-efficient.

 Anaerobic digestion is used to extract biogas — a mixture of methane and carbon dioxide — from organic wastes.
 Digestate, a byproduct of the anaerobic digestion process, is a stable, fermented waste that can be reused as a fertiliser.

 Organic wastes from food and beverage processing are especially suitable for waste-to-energy treatment.
 Waste streams may include process wastewater, whey, primary sludge from wastewater pretreatment, and manure, as well as slaughterhouse wastes and many other biosolids.